isomerpages/enterprisesg-switch/example-resource/events/_posts/2021-07-19-post-4-aug-2021-or-sg-innovation-community-day.md

 #### Embark on a year-long calendar of events and community check-ins

-SG Innovation Community Day is the first stop of SWITCH 2021’s year-long innovation journey where the Global-Asia innovation ecosystem meets to discuss and collaborate on the most innovative technology trends and business opportunities.
+SG Innovation Community Day is the first stop of SWITCH 2021’s year-long innovation journey where the Global and Asia innovation ecosystems meet to discuss and collaborate on the most innovative technology trends and business opportunities.
 Look out for a calendar of upcoming events, as well as the flagship SWITCH Festival and SLINGSHOT Finals in November 2021.

 #### Event details